chusan17/yold-system/README.md

 ## Introduction

-Welcome to You Only Look Drone (YOLD) repo!
+Welcome to YOLD (You Only Look Drone) repo!
 <br>
 YOLD is a drone detector based on `YOLOv4 tiny`.
 <br>
 100+ drone pictures are used for re-traning `YOLOv4 tiny` to create a new object detection network which detects only a drone.
 <br>

-Furthermore, re-trained `YOLOv4 tiny` is put on Jetson Nano 2GB to perform Real-Time Drone Detection with webcam.
+Furthermore, re-trained `YOLOv4 tiny` will be put on Jetson Nano 2GB to perform Real-Time Drone Detection with Webcam.
 <br>

 ## Configuration